Symptoms of HIV

 - swollen glands (nodes)

-The symptoms, which can last up to four weeks, are a sign that your immune system is putting up a fight against the virus.
+The symptoms usually last one to two weeks but can be longer.
+They are a sign that your immune system is putting up a fight against the virus.

-These symptoms can all be caused by conditions other than HIV, and do not mean you have the virus.
+However, these symptoms are most commonly caused by conditions other than HIV, and do not mean you have the virus.

-However, if you have several of these symptoms, and you think you have been at risk of HIV infection, you should get an HIV test.
+If you have several of these symptoms, and you think you have been at risk of HIV infection within the past few weeks, you should get an HIV test.

 After the initial symptoms disappear, HIV will often not cause any further symptoms for many years.
-During this time, known as asymptomatic HIV infection, the virus continues to spread and damage your immune system.
+During this time, known as asymptomatic HIV infection, the virus continues to be active and causes progressive damage to your immune system.
 This process can take about 10 years, during which you will feel and appear well.

-It is important to remember that not everyone with HIV experiences early symptoms, so you should still take an HIV test if you have put yourself as risk, even if you experience no symptoms.
+It is recommended you should still take an HIV test if you have put yourself at risk at any time in the past, even if you experience no symptoms.

 Want to know more?